Revealing the Local Cosmic Web from Galaxies by Deep Learning: Results

-The most striking feature that we have recovered in this study is the filamentary Cosmic Web that is apparent in both Figures~\ref{fig:FaceMap} and \ref{fig:StatMap}.
-We find that the radial peculiar velocity information is vital to reconstructing the cosmic web, without which the same DL algorithm can not reproduce the Cosmic Web structure at all.
-For example, the right panels in Figure~\ref{fig:FaceMap}, indicated by `noVpec', show the deep-learning result only using galaxy distributions.
+The most striking feature that we have recovered in this study is the filamentary Cosmic Web that is apparent in Figures~\ref{fig:FaceMap} and \ref{fig:StatMap}. \tcg{First of all,} we find that the radial peculiar velocity information is vital to reconstructing the cosmic web, without which the same DL algorithm can not reproduce the Cosmic Web structure at all.
+For example, the right panels in Figure~\ref{fig:FaceMap}, indicated by \textsf{noVpec}, show the deep-learning result only using galaxy distributions.
 Note the absence of the filamentary structure in those maps.
-We note that the `noVpec' maps simply resemble the smoothed version of the galaxy distribution.
+We note that the \textsf{noVpec} maps resemble the smoothed version of the galaxy distribution.
 The deep-learning algorithm with stellar-mass weighted galaxy distribution, without peculiar velocity information, leads to the similarly poor quality map.

 Another interesting feature in the map is the dark-matter distribution at lower Galactic latitudes ($|b|<10^\circ$) where we do not have any input galaxy data.
-To our surprise, we find that the signal-to-noise ratios per pixel for this region are $4.18$, $4.73$, $5.31$, $5.80$, and $6.21$, respectively, from the nearest to the farthest radial bin.
+To our surprise, we find that the \tcg{averaged} signal-to-noise ratios per pixel for this region are $4.18$, $4.73$, $5.31$, $5.80$, and $6.21$, respectively, from the nearest to the farthest radial bin.
 We, however, anticipate that the theoretical uncertainties for the DL mapping would be most substantial for this region.
-For example, from the aforementioned studies on systematic uncertainties, we find that on average lower Galactic latitudes ($|b|<10^\circ$) map suffers about $0.5$-$\sigma$ more systematical shifts than higher Galactic latitudes ($|b|>10^\circ$) map.
-This is indicated in the top two panels of Figure~\ref{fig:FaceMap}, as well as the systematic shifts shown in the right panels of Figure~\ref{fig:StatMap}.
+For example, from the aforementioned studies on systematic uncertainties, we find that\tcg{,} on average\tcg{,} lower Galactic latitudes ($|b|<10^\circ$) map suffers about \tcg{$\delta \Delta_{\rm sys} \simeq 0.5$} more systematical shifts than higher Galactic latitudes ($|b|>10^\circ$) map.
+This is indicated in the top two panels of Figure~\ref{fig:FaceMap} \tcg{and} the systematic shifts shown in the right panels of Figure~\ref{fig:StatMap}.